 Most of Barnet's existing housing structures are located near or within the fire districts of the town.
 Many homes are occupied by one or two wage earners who find employment outside Barnet.
-Historically, many of the small clusters of houses or hamlets developed adjacent to a traditional industrial site, such as a waterpowered mill.
+Historically, many of the small clusters of houses or hamlets developed adjacent to a traditional industrial site, such as a water-powered mill.
 Barnet's five villages developed this way.
 It is of some concern to the Town that with modern transportation and better roads, previously inaccessible sites may be considered for residential development.
-The town's fire protection capability has been upgraded to help meet increased demands.
+According to the website maintained by the Vermont Housing Finance Agency, housingdata.org, as of 2010 Barnet had 950 housing units, 666 total occupied housing units (households), 481 family households (defined as 2 or more related persons living together), and average family size of 2.93.